Updated on December 15, 2022

 The content listed below is non-accessible for the following reasons.

-We would like the type of each field on the page to be apparent in code so fields can be presented in the most useful way to users, but sometimes this isn’t the case right now.
+We would like the type of each field on the page to be apparent in code so fields can be presented in the most useful way to users, but this isn’t always the case right now.

 We would like to offer users more than one way to navigate around the product.
 However, today we only provide navigation menus.

 We would like the text we use for the field labels to be the same as the text we use for the field’s name in code to support speech input or text-to-speech users.
 While the code does contain the label text, it is combined with other content that makes it challenging to understand.

 We would like all errors to be apparent, especially if you use a screen reader.
 However, errors that appear after certain actions aren’t always apparent.

 We would like people to receive appropriate suggestions for the correction of an error if possible.
 However, some error messages are worded too broadly and many do not include specific suggestions for corrections.

 We would like IDs in code to be unique so the product works well for all users, but today some IDs are not unique.

 We would like each field on the page to be associated with a label in code, however in some situations this isn’t the case, i.e. checkboxes indicating table row selection or fields in tables.